 BREAKING: Does SA Mayor @JulianCastro support legalizing marijuana in SA?
 He says he looks forward to the analysis on the matter.#kens5news

 “What I think you see across the country is a consideration about the science and what states should do, whether for instance, they should look at medical marijuana or fully legalizing it,” he said, according to a Wayback Machine archive of the now-deleted KENS-TV page.
 “I haven’t looked at the science yet about addiction and what it means, but it’s certainly something that I think deserves more scrutiny and more analysis.”

 More recently, Castro retweeted a Twitter post from Rep. Ro Khanna (D-CA) that highlighted local efforts to expunge prior cannabis convictions, which said, “Legalizing marijuana must include a push for restorative justice.”

 Personal Experience With Marijuana

-It’s unknown if Castro has ever consumed cannabis, though he did write in his book that he hung out in college with a “Jeff Spicoli” type, a reference to a stoner character from the film Fast Times at Ridgemont High.
-That said, Castro wrote that his friend “wasn’t smoking weed at the beach,” so it’s not exactly clear if he ran with the cannabis crowd as a student—or if he ever partook himself.
+He also wrote in a book that he hung out in college with a “Jeff Spicoli” type, a reference to a stoner character from the film Fast Times at Ridgemont High.
+That said, Castro wrote that his friend “wasn’t smoking weed at the beach,” so it’s not exactly clear if he ran with the cannabis crowd as a student.

 Marijuana Under A Castro Presidency

-Outside of a few social medial posts, Castro has been relatively silent about his views on marijuana policy.
+Outside of a few social media posts and statements, Castro has been relatively silent about his views on marijuana policy.
 But his sparse comments to date indicate that he would likely respect the right of states to implement their own cannabis laws without federal interference if elected.